matt-oxley/intro-to-coding/readme.md

 ## Checkpoints

+### Section 1: You cheeky git

+- Intro to using [Git](https://git-scm.com/) software and the [GitHub](https://github.com/) platform.
+It's like Dropbox but for code.
+It lets you collaborate with others and saves your history in case you screw up

-### Section 1: Throw away your mouse!
+### Section 2: Throw away your mouse!

 - Intro to using Terminal or [iTerm](https://iterm2.com/), it's faster!
 - Downloading a good text editor like [VSCode](https://code.visualstudio.com/) or [SublimeText](https://www.sublimetext.com/)

-### Section 2: You cheeky git

-- Intro to using [Git](https://git-scm.com/) software and the [GitHub](https://github.com/) platform.
-It's like Dropbox but for code.
-It lets you collaborate with others and saves your history in case you fuck up

 ### Section 3: Chrome developer tools